Wooden Bleachers: 1912-1926

 This feature was named in honor of Red Sox outfielder Duffy Lewis, a member of three world championship teams between 1912 and 1916, who mastered the incline during his tenure in Boston.
 Sports cartoons of the period often depicted the celebrated flycatcher as a mountain climber making catches amid sheep and snowcaps.
 The mound was reduced in 1934 as part of Yawkey’s renovations and was eventually eliminated completely when the entire field was dug up and replaced following the 2004 season to improve drainage, among other reasons.

 Center Field Flag Pole: 1912-1970

-Up until it was moved off the playing field in 1970, a flagpole in center field, located between the Green Monster and the left field bleacher seats, was not closed in and any ball hit off this object was in fair play.
+Up until it was moved off the playing field in 1970, the flagpole in center field, located between the Green Monster and the left field bleacher seats, was not closed in and any ball hit off this object was in fair play.
 Directly behind this pole was a very tricky double angled wall; the few times a year that someone would actually hit one there, it made for some wild play.
 In 1970, the pole was enclosed and removed from the field of play; the original base of the pole and the distance marker are still visible inside the Bleacher Bar, which may be accessed from Lansdowne Street.

 “Tin” Monster: 1934-1975

 Tin covered the left field wall between 1934 and 1975 and had the distinction of creating problems for outfielders.
 The framework for the wall was made from 2-by-4s, and if the ball struck the stud, it had a nice live bounce.
 However, balls that struck the wall between the studs merely dropped straight down as the tin absorbed most of the impact.
 After Red Sox rookie outfielder Fred Lynn crashed hard into the base of the wall during the 1975 World Series, it was rebuilt during the following off-season out of hard plastic and six-foot-tall crash pads were installed at the base of the wall to minimize the risk of further injury.